persinammon/parallel-web-crawler/README.md

 ### Takeaway

-Overall, this was a fun use case and great starter project for flexing more industry-specific Java libraries and programming patterns.
+Overall, this was a fun use case and starter project for practicing more complex Java design patterns and APIs.